jimleroyer/guides/wiki/windows-10-essential-cli-tools.md

 The second command will automatically add the necessary posh-git import to your `$profile.CurrentUserCurrentHost` file.

+# The extra tools

+A set of tools that might not be for all developers but quite nice to have on the CLI.

 ## [docker](https://www.docker.com/) -- your container tool

 The one container solution that developers can't contain their jor for. ;)